Grant E. Mouser Jr.: Biography

-Born in Marion, Ohio, Mouser attended the public schools and Ohio Wesleyan University at Delaware in 1913 and 1914.

-He was graduated from the law college of Ohio State University at Columbus in 1917 and was admitted to the bar the same year.

-During the First World War was graduated from the Army Medical School at Washington, D.C., in 1918, and served in the United States Army as a second lieutenant in the Medical Corps with the Western Reserve University College Ambulance Unit.

-He commenced the practice of law in Marion, Ohio, in 1920.

-City solicitor of Marion 1924–1927, resigning to become special counsel in the office of the Ohio Attorney General, and served in this capacity until 1929.
+Born in Marion, Ohio, Mouser attended public schools and Ohio Wesleyan University at Delaware in 1913 and 1914.
+He graduated from the law college of Ohio State University at Columbus in 1917 and was admitted to the bar the same year.
+During the First World War, he graduated from the Army Medical School at Washington, D.C., in 1918, and served in the United States Army as a second lieutenant in the Medical Corps with the Western Reserve University College Ambulance Unit.
+He commenced the practice of law in Marion, Ohio, in 1920, and was City Solicitor of Marion from 1924 to 1927, resigning to become special counsel in the office of the Ohio Attorney General, serving in this capacity until 1929.
 He also served as attorney for the State highway department in 1927 and 1928.

 Congress

 Mouser was elected as a Republican to the Seventy-first and Seventy-second Congresses (March 4, 1929 – March 3, 1933).

-He was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress and for election in 1936 to the Seventy-fifth Congress.
+He was an unsuccessful candidate for re-election in 1932 to the Seventy-third Congress and for election in 1936 to the Seventy-fifth Congress.

 Later career and family life

-He continued the practice of law until his death in Marion, Ohio, December 21, 1943.
+He continued the practice of law until his death in Marion, Ohio on December 21, 1943.
 He was interred in Marion Cemetery.

-Mouser Jr. married Hilda Gorham in Marion, Ohio on November 7, 1918.
+Mouser Jr. married Hilda Gorham in Marion, Ohio, on November 7, 1918.

 Mouser Jr. was a Mason, Elk, and member of Methodist Episcopal Church, American Legion, Phi Gamma Delta and Phi Delta Phi.